amirongit/notecode/elasticsearchInAction.md

 #### Relevancy Score
 "_score" field is a positive floating-point number which indicates how relevant a particular result is to the query
 #### Search Phrase
-used to search for a sequence of words in an exact order number of missing words in the given phrase can be indicated by `slop` parameter
+used to search for a sequence of words in an exact order<br/>
+number of missing words in the given phrase can be indicated by `slop` parameter
 ```
 GET <indices>/_search